Prachand Entertainment Announces Iyer & Family, Signalling a Major Push Into Web Originals - www.lokmattimes.com

 Prachand Entertainment Announces Iyer & Family, Signalling a Major Push Into Web Originals

-PNN New Delhi [India], November 25: Prachand Entertainment has officially shared the first look of its upcoming web original, ...
+From Left – Alii Khan and Divith Shetty New Delhi [India], November 25: Prachand Entertainment has officially shared the first ...

 The project is written and directed by Divith Shetty, a filmmaker whose experience spans advertising, long-form content and high-performing microdramas.
 Known for blending realism with sharp pacing and light comedic undertones, Shetty has previously gravitated toward stories rooted in everyday lives.
 Those familiar with his body of work describe Iyer & Family as one of the most personal concepts he has nurtured over time, an intimate yet universally relatable exploration of modern Indian family dynamics.